 After making our policy in the Playground, we can export it and copy it into our code directory.
 Then, we must push our code into GitHub to be able to connect GitHub to our Cerbos instance.

-To do that, I entered the following commands in our editor’s terminal and got the link of our Github repository.
+To do that, I entered the following commands in our editor’s terminal and got the link of our Github repository :

 git init